openhackathons-org/LLM-Bootcamp/README.md

 ## Tutorial duration

-The total Bootcamp material would take approximately 3 hours and 30 minutes, while the challenge part is expected to be completed within 6 hours.
+The Bootcamp material would take approximately 3 hours and 30 minutes, while the challenge part is expected to be completed within 6 hours.

 ## Deploying the Bootcamp Material